Analysis of Circuit-based Per-Panel Diode Model of Photovoltaic Array: Conclusions

 \subsection{Single diode model of PV panel}

-\cite{osti_1048979} derives the equations to build $\SDM{P}$ from individual PV cells.
-It assumes that all cells in a panel are identical because they are in close proximity and part of the same panel package, thus also sharing the specification sheet.
-It also assumes that all cells in a panel likely share the same irradiance and temperature.
+Previous work~\cite{osti_1048979} derives the equations to build $\SDM{P}$ from individual PV cells.
+It assumes that all cells in a panel are identical, as they are in close proximity and part of the same panel package, therefore share the same specifications.
+It also assumes that all cells in a panel share the same irradiance and temperature.

-In most PV models, each PV cell is governed by the Shockley diode equation when it is not exposed to solar irradiance.
+In most PV models, the diode behavior is captured by the Shockley diode equation:

-Under the hold of assumptions above, for a panel that has $m^\text{c}$ cells in series and $n^\text{c}$ cells in parallel, \cite{Nguyen2015} represents the panel diode voltage $\VD{p}{}$ as a function of cell diode voltage $\VD{c}{}$:
+Under the above assumptions, for a panel that has $m^\mathrm{c}$ and $n^\mathrm{c}$ cells in parallel and series , \cite{Nguyen2015} represents the panel diode voltage $\VD{p}{}$ as a function of cell diode voltage $\VD{c}{}$:

 and diode current $\ID{p}{}$ in panel $\SDM{P}$ as a function of diode current $\ID{c}{}$ in cell $\SDM{P}$:

 as the cells are connected in series and parallel.
 Further, \cite{jereminov2016improving} abbreviates the Shockley Equation for the panel as: